jido/race-to-infinity/README.md

 number length.
 In the illustration above, value 64 is composed of 4 bits regime, leaving just one sign bit in the 5-bit number.
 Similarly in the largest 32-bit number the regime occupies 31 bits.

-Therefore my suggestion is to introduce U, the maximum number of bits in the regime.
+Therefore my contribution is to introduce U, the maximum number of bits in the regime.

 If the regime does not consume all bits at the extremity of the range there is an opportunity to introduce intermediate values by utilising the remaining bits.